-Accuracy has always been a question mark and CCA is especially difficult to verify.
-CCA is affected by state-of-charge (SoC) and and other factors.
-Figure 1 compares CCA readings taken with AC conductance and Spectro™ at different SoC.
-Both readings decline with lower SoC and AC conductance is affected more than Spectro™.
-Since batteries hover at about 70 percent when the car is brought in for service, the CCA readings between the two methods appear similar.
+Accuracy has always been in question and CCA is especially difficult to verify as the readings are affected by SoC, temperature and and other factors.
+Figure 1 compares CCA readings taken with AC conductance and the Spectro™ technology at different SoC.
+Both measurements decline with lower SoC; however Spectro™ is affected less than AC conductance.
+Since many batteries hover at about 70 percent when the car is brought in for service, the CCA readings between the two methods will appear similar.

 Figure 1: CCA accuracy on state-of-charge

 The Spectro CA-12 provides stable CCA readings between a SoC of 100–40% (red); the values on AC Conductance drop rapidly with SoC (blue).

 Figure 2 illustrates CCA readings as a function of SoC and battery performance.
 The CCA of Battery A with a capacity of 100 percent stays steady down to a SoC of 10 percent; Battery B with 37 percent capacity starts to show instabilities at a SoC of about 40 percent, and Battery C with only 22 percent capacity provides uncertain results.
 The test clearly demonstrates that battery health affects the readings.
 A good battery provides strong symptoms with good accuracy; the readings from a weak battery are muddled and the results are less consistent.

 Figure 2: CCA accuracy in relation to battery condition and SoC

 The battery condition governs accuracy.
 Battery A (100%) is accurate to 10% SoC; Battery B (37%) to 40% SoC.
 Battery C (22%) delivers unstable results.
 Test condition: Batteries are discharged at 20A.
 CCA is measured every 10 min with Spectro™

-No single instrument can evaluate all battery anomalies and rapid testing only provides rough estimation.
-A micro-short in a cell, for example, can only be identified by applying a load after a rest period or checking the specific gravity of the electrolyte.
+No single instrument can evaluate all battery anomalies and rapid-testing only provides rough estimations.
+A micro-short in a cell, for example, can only be identified by measuring the open circuit voltage (OCV) after a rest or checking the specific gravity of the electrolyte.
 Rapid-testing might pass the battery as good because a charge covers up the anomaly.